Sparse high-dimensional linear regression with a partitioned empirical Bayes ECM algorithm: Estimation

-The one-at-a-time PROBE algorithm is a quasi PX-ECM algorithm.
+The one-at-a-time PROBE algorithm is a quasi-PX-ECM algorithm.
 What differentiates it from a standard PX-ECM algorithm is the completion of the E-step.
 Plug-in empirical Bayes values of the hyperparameters were used in the E-step because of \textit{Barlett's paradox}, i.e., Bayes factors always favoring the null with the chosen prior.
 As a result, a standard PX-ECM is not possible.
-A benefit of empirical Bayes our setting is that $M$ will be large and the data driven estimates of $\pi$ and $f$ will be based on sufficient sample size.
+A benefit of the empirical Bayes procedure is that $M$ will be large, and the data-driven estimates of $\pi$ and $f$ will be based on sufficient sample size.
 The all-at-once PROBE algorithm alters the one-at-a-time version to overcome its dependence and sensitivity on the updating order.
 These changes further remove it from a standard PX-ECM algorithm (and its theoretical guarantees).
+In general, the convergence properties of all-at-once type optimization procedures are more difficult to obtain than their one-at-a-time counterparts.
 However, as demonstrated below, the performance of all-at-once PROBE is superior to the one-at-a-time version.

+The computational complexity of the all-at-a-once PROBE algorithm is such that it can incorporate a large number of predictors.
+Each cycle of the EM requires $M+1$ linear regression models, where equation (\ref{eq.beta.alpha}) has complexity $O(q^2N+q^3)$ where $q=2$ when there is no intercept and $q=3$ with an intercept (as we use in our simulation studies and data analyses).
+The updates of the E-step require $O(NM)$ complexity (this can be reduced when $p_m=0$ for some $m$).
+In total, the computational complexity for $K$ EM-steps is $O\{K(M+1)(N+q^2N+q^3)\}$.
+In comparison, $K$ iterations of the LASSO has $O\{KN(M+k)\}$ where $k$ is the number of non-zero coefficients \citep{Hasetal15}.
+As a result, the computational complexity grows linearly with $N$ and $M$ for both methods.
+Below, we compare the computation times of both PROBE algorithms with various alternative approaches for several data scenarios.